 Hello fellow Summoners!

-Do you wonder how the tribunal works?
-Then this is the guide for you!
 I have been a big fan of the Tribunal since I began playing League of Legends.
 I was dying to see the math behind it and provide a guide on the math behind the tribunal.
 I achieved this guide by reading every post by Lyte I could find over the past 3 months.
 I hope you find it as informative as it is interesting.
 Please sticky!